tddewey/tdd-progress/readme.txt

 == Changelog ==

+= 0.3.2 =
+* Added a description textbox to the progress bar widget.
+Displays below the progress bar.
+* Modified the title tag of the progress bar to include the percentage.
+* Added role="progressbar" and aria hints to the progress bar container
+* Fixed an issue where the title of the widget instance wasn't be included in the widget admin form container header. (confusing, I know).
+Basically, it's easier to see what the widgets are when they are all collapsed.
+* Animation Javascript is now loaded minimized when WP_DEBUG == false
+* Props to user ablereach for providing the input for much of this update, specifically the input on accessibility.

+= 0.3.1 =
+* Now loads a minimized and optimized version of the stylesheet when WP_DEBUG == false
+* Stylesheet run through prefixr which may broaden browser support for the advanced CSS3 bling I use.

 = 0.3 =
 * New Colors!
 Added Black and Silver to the mix.
 * Updates the CSS classes to all be prefixed by tdd_pb.
 This may break any custom CSS you were using, but it eliminates conflicts with other themes and plugins.